ydb-platform/ydb/ydb/docs/en/core/public-materials/articles.md

-# Publication
+# Articles

-Public materials about {{ ydb-short-name }} in the media.
+Articles about {{ ydb-short-name }} in the media.
 The materials are divided by categories and tagged:

 {% include [tags_list](./_includes/tags_list.md) %}